hangle2405/hangle2405/README.md

 - 👋 Hi, I’m @hangle2405
 - 👀 I’m interested in ML & AI
-- 🌱 I’m currently learning ML & AI
+- 🌱 I like banh trang tron & houjicha
 - 💞️ I’m looking to collaborate on ML & AI project
 - 📫 How to reach me lethithuyhang2405@gmail.com